Multi-Sandbox

 Multi-Sandbox Process

-Once a Kernel has been generated, additional Sandboxed Application code (Feature) can be built against the Kernel .
-The binary application file produced (application.fo) is compatible only for the Kernel on which it was generated.
-Generating a new Kernel requires that you generate the Features again on this Kernel.
+Once a Kernel has been generated, additional Sandboxed Application code (Feature) can be built against the Kernel.
+The binary file produced (the .fo file) can be installed on the Kernel on which it was generated.

 For more details on the build flow, please refer to Multi-Sandbox Kernel link and Sandboxed Application link sections.